 In April of last year, my agent sold my proposal for a non-fiction book about living a more honest life to Kensington Books.
 By May, I was starting to write, and by November, I was mostly finished.
 I’ve taken the last two months to refine, fact check, and get approvals from people I mention in the book (that’s been fun).
 Due out in January 2020, it’s called Would I Lie to You?
-Trying to be Honest in a World That Lies.
+The Amazing Power of Being Honest in a World That Lies.

 Let me try to explain the gist of the book.
 Basically, I write honestly about the areas of life which are the most difficult to be honest about.
 Like family.
 Marriage.
 Friendship.
 Intimacy.
 Jealousy.
 Parenthood.
 Shame.
 Infidelity.

 And that’s all in the first chapter.
 So you could say it’s a lot.

 With a topic like honesty, you pretty much have to go all in.
 Otherwise, why are you writing about it?
 And my claim—that it’s hollow to lament a dishonest world and our dishonest leaders if we don’t first pay attention to our own honesty choices, because most of us lie with some frequency to others and to ourselves—means very little if I don’t trace my own relationship with honesty.

 Though I had some struggles as I wrote—usually because I wasn’t being honest enough—mostly, I let it all just flow.
 The ideas had been in me for so long that writing was a brilliant release.
 That said, it was hard work, and required tons of research and thinking and phone calls with people far smarter than me (I spent hours on the phone with professors who study disciplines like moral philosophy, evolutionary psychology, and behavioral economics).